 - Accounts receivable

 - Restricted cash held in escrow

-- · Accounts payable, accrued expenses, and income taxes receivable
+- Accounts payable, accrued expenses, line of credit and income taxes receivable and payable

 13. Risk Management

 The Company's activities expose it to a variety of financial risk: credit risk, foreign currency risk, interest rate risk, and liquidity risk.
 The Company's risk management policies are designed to minimize the potential adverse effects on the Company's financial performance.